-- In shopping for LTC policies, or later for applying for benefits, it is important to know the specifics of your policy, not only for the triggering event(s), but also how the benefits may be used.
+- In shopping for long term care insurance policies, or later for applying for benefits, it is important to know the specifics of your policy, not only for the triggering event(s), but also how the benefits may be used.

-- Many LTC policies will pay for care while you still live at home.
+- Many long term care insurance policies will pay for care while you still live at home.
 Indeed, it is a mistake to call these policies nursing home insurance – they are that, but oftentimes much more.

-- LTC policies are typically capped at a contractual dollar amount, and will only pay up to the limits of your policy.
+- Long term care insurance policies are typically capped at a contractual dollar amount, and will only pay up to the limits of your policy.

 - And in the case of a progressive illness like PD, the types of services they cover can burn through your eligible benefit quickly.